South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 - Alfred Bog Walk (Alfred)

-The following Conservation Areas and municipal partner sites for river access and boat launching are now open:
+The following Conservation Areas and municipal partner sites for river access are open (seasonal closures will be effective November 1st):

 - High Falls Conservation Area (Casselman)